- Contact us

 Figure 8: AiiDA provenance graph of a magnetic anisotropy energy calculation, applying the force theorem with the FLEUR flagship code through the FleurMaeWorkChain.

 Plugin and workflows for CP2K

-Energy profile obtained with a 3-step Cp2kMultiStageWorkChain for a covalent organic framework.
-The three steps are: fixed angle cell optimisation, molecular dynamics and final cell optimisation.
+Figure 10: An energy profile obtained with a 3-step Cp2kMultiStageWorkChain for a covalent organic framework.
+The three steps are: fixed angle cell optimisation (in red), molecular dynamics (in yellow) and final cell optimisation (in green).

 Plugin and workflows for BigDFT

 BigDFT’s AiiDA plugin is being developed in the context of the second MAX project.
 The second version of the plugin, 0.2.0 aims at allowing integration of existing PyBigDFT’s operations in AiiDA workflows.
 The low level workchain is an instance of the BaseRestartWorkChain AiiDA concept, enabling simple error handling for common issues, such as an exceeded walltime, or errors in inputs, to be performed, and job restarting when possible.

 Figure 11: Example of a BigDFT relaxation computation structure, using the common interface.

 Each of the simple workflows provided by the BigDFT plugin will provide wrapper input generators following the common API, for instance a BigDFTRelaxationInputsGenerator tool with a get_builder method to provide the user the basic input sets to run a relaxation computation without knowing internals of BigDFT workflows, and allowing integration in more generic workflows.